loosolab/UROPA/docs/uropa-example.md

 By default the parameter 'internals' is set to 'False'.
 With this setting, peaks are only annotated with features whose 'distance' is smaller than the defined one in the config.

-But there are cases where the genomic feature is larger than the set 'distance' and this case can lead to unannotated peaks, even if the peak is located inside the genomic feature interval (seen in the Example for the 'feature.position').
+But there are cases where the genomic feature is larger than the set 'distance' and this case can lead to unannotated peaks, even if the peak is located inside the genomic feature interval (seen in the Example for the 'feature.anchor').
 Same the other way around, there exist very large peaks containing small features inside their interval.
 The 'internals' key was implemented exactly for these cases.